 BACKGROUND TO TALKWORKS

-The ‘nuclear disarmament spring’ of 2009/2010 coincided with the creation of TalkWorks.
-After piloting the project for 6 months in which we produce the first series of 16 films, we entered into partnership with independent filmmaker Andy Russell of Different Films and set about requesting interviews with the most senior spokespeople for the new nuclear disarmament agenda.
-With financial support from small charitable trusts and individual donors, TalkWorks has since produced over 70 short web-based films, made from interviews with individuals ranging from former military chiefs, international diplomats, senior political figures and top international security experts and scientists, as well as spiritual leaders and peace builders.
-In April 2010 we produced a 20-promotional feature documentary entitled Signs for Hope incorporating clips from TalkWorks interviews and the views of young students interviewed in Oxford Parks (available on DVD price £10 + P&P).
+The ‘nuclear disarmament spring’ was the catalyst for TalkWorks.
+With a start-up grant from the Faith Raven Trust we piloted the project for 6 months and had produced the first series of 16 films by the autumn of 2010.
+With additional financial support from small charitable trusts and individual donors, we teamed up with independent filmmaker Andy Russell of Different Films and set about interviewing the most senior spokespeople for the new nuclear disarmament agenda.
+Over three years TalkWorks produced 70 short web-based films made from interviews with individuals from across a broad range of backgrounds and expertise, including former military chiefs, international diplomats, senior political figures, top scientists, international security experts, spiritual leaders and experienced peace builders.
+In April 2010 we produced a 20-minute feature documentary entitled ‘Signs for Hope’ incorporating clips from TalkWorks interviews interwoven with the voices of young people, intelligent and thoughtful university students filmed in Oxford Parks about what they know and feel about nuclear weapons, and their hopes for the future (available on DVD price £10 + P&P).

-While keeping our central focus firmly on nuclear weapons, TalkWorks is expanding our scope in 2013 to place nuclear disarmament in the context of the bigger picture of the multiple emerging global threats in the 21st century.
-We are hoping to film some of the leading global thinkers about what they see as the greatest threats to human wellbeing and survival in the near and further future, and what needs to change.
-We have launched the new series under the title ‘Global Perspectives 2013’ with interviews with eminent British cosmologist and former president of the Royal Society, Lord Rees, author of ‘Our Final Century?’
-(2003) and ‘From Here to Infinity’ (2011); and with world renowned international terrorism and global security expert, Professor Paul Rogers, Professor of Peace studies at Bradford University and Sustainable Security Consultant to the Oxford Research Group (ORG), whose briefing ‘Chances for Peace in the Second Decade—What is going wrong and what we must do’ was published by ORG in December 2012.
+While keeping our central focus on nuclear weapons and disarmament, TalkWorks expanded its scope in 2013 to explore the bigger picture of global crisis the world finds itself in the first decades of the 21st century, in which the nuclear threat looms large.
+We launched our new series under the title ‘Global Perspectives 2013’ with interviews with eminent British cosmologist and former president of the Royal Society, Lord Rees, author of ‘Our Final Century?’
+(2003) and ‘From Here to Infinity’ (2011), and with world renowned global security and international terrorism expert, Professor Paul Rogers, Professor of Peace studies at Bradford University and Sustainable Security Consultant to the Oxford Research Grou(ORG), talking about the ideas outlined in his briefing ‘Chances for Peace in the Second Decade—What is going wrong and what we must do’, published by ORG in December 2012.

-We are enormously grateful to the charitable trusts and individual donors who are listed below for supporting us to establish TalkWorks and make our films.
-We are a small independent team operating on a modest budget with minimal overheads, but we urgently need further financial backing if we are to continue to make more films.
-If you support our aims and methods, and can make a donation to TalkWorks (sponsoring an individual film costs £700), or disseminate and promote the films, especially by embedding them in your own website and sharing them via your Facebook, Twitter and other social and professional networking sites, please get in touch with me, Rosie Houldsworth.
+We are deeply grateful to the charitable trusts and individual donors listed below who supported us to get TalkWorks started and make our films.
+We are a very small team of 3 people operating on a tiny budget with minimal overheads, but we urgently need further financial support if we are to continue to make, improve and disseminate our films.

 In March 2011 Lord Browne, convenor of the TLG,